40 days of national prayer until pentecost

 how Churches Can Participate

-Introduce the National Fast during the worship service and invite your congregation to participate in the week of prayer and fasting for immigrant families.
+Introduce the national prayer during the worship service and invite your congregation to participate in the week of prayer and fasting for immigrant families.

 Churches may also sing the songs found in our toolkit section below or sing other appropriate songs.

-During the week, encourage members of your church to set aside time for daily prayer and fasting.
+During the week, encourage members of your church to set aside time for daily devotionals under the prayer themes for the week.
+See toolkit section below.

-Churches may choose different types of fasting depending on what is appropriate for their congregation, such as:
+Churchs may choose different types of devotionals depending of what is appropriate for their congregation, such as:

 A Weekday Prayer Gathering Outside the Walls